XeroHero/Coderdojo-UCD/Arduino/7Segment_LED.md

 }
 ```

-In this program, we create a sevseg object on line 2.
+In this program, we create a `sevseg` object on line 2.
 To use additional displays, you can create another object and call the relevant functions for that object.
-The display is initialized with the sevseg.begin() function on line 11.
+The display is initialized with the `sevseg.begin()` function on line 11.
 The other functions are explained below:

-hardwareConfig = COMMON_CATHODE; This sets the type of display.
-I’m using a common cathode, but if you’re using a common anode then use COMMON_ANODE instead.
+`hardwareConfig = COMMON_CATHODE;` This sets the type of display.
+I’m using a common cathode, but if you’re using a common anode then use `COMMON_ANODE` instead.

 `byte numDigits = 1;` This sets the number of digits on your display.
 I’m using a single digit display, so I set it to 1.
 If you’re using a 4 digit display, set this to 4.

 `byte digitPins[] = {};` Creates an array that defines the ground pins when using a 4 digit or multi-digit display.
 Leave it empty if you have a single digit display.
-For example, if you have a 4 digit display and want to use Arduino pins 10, 11, 12, and 13 as the digit ground pins, you would use this: byte digitPins[] = {10, 11, 12, 13};.
+For example, if you have a 4 digit display and want to use Arduino pins 10, 11, 12, and 13 as the digit ground pins, you would use this: `byte digitPins[] = {10, 11, 12, 13};`.
 See the 4 digit display example below for more info.

 `byte segmentPins[] = {6, 5, 2, 3, 4, 7, 8, 9};` This declares an array that defines which Arduino pins are connected to each segment of the display.
 The order is alphabetical (A, B, C, D, E, F, G, DP where DP is the decimal point).
 So in this case, Arduino pin 6 connects to segment A, pin 5 connects to segment B, pin 2 connects to segment C, and so on.

 `resistorsOnSegments = true;` This needs to be set to true if your current limiting resistors are in series with the segment pins.
-If the resistors are in series with the digit pins, set this to false.
-Set this to true when using multi-digit displays.
+If the resistors are in series with the digit pins, set this to `false`.
+Set this to `true` when using multi-digit displays.

 `sevseg.setBrightness(90);` This function sets the brightness of the display.
 It can be adjusted from 0 to 100.